 There are no reviews for this game.

-There are no rankings for this game.
+There are no critic reviews for this game.

 Release historyThe TRS-80 Coco version was originally published and sold by Spectral Associates.
 In the 2nd half of 1983, Radio Shack took over selling it (after successfully re-selling Spectral's Color Meteoroids as Microbes months earlier).
-This began a long relationship with Spectral, who eventually only sold throught Radio Shack/Tandy in the late 1980's during the Coco 3 years.
+This began a long relationship with Spectral, who eventually only sold through Radio Shack/Tandy in the late 1980's during the Coco 3 years.